Instructor: Dr. Bei Wang Phillips (beiwang AT sci.utah.edu,

 Lectures: Tuesdays, Thursdays, 9:10am - 10:30am, WEB L120

-Successful completion of the course will enable the students to pursue new research directions in the field of TDA and/or apply the most recent topological techniques to related areas such as data analysis, computer graphics, geometric modeling, mesh generation, and data visualization.
+Successful completion of the course will enable the students to become data practitioners who can apply TDA pipelines to a variety of real-world datasets in material science, biomedicine, business intelligence, etc. The students can also pursue new research directions in the field of TDA and integrate advanced TDA techniques with other areas of data science such as data mining, machine learning, computer graphics, geometric modeling, mesh generation, and data visualization.

 Prerequisites: There are no formal prerequisites for this class.
 Students will be expected to have basic knowledge of data structures and algorithmic techniques.